SpaceCheetah322/programmingportfolio/README.md

 ## Term 1
 ### Etch-A-Sketch
-Graphics project with keypress functionality, drawing controls with the ability to save images
+A simple graphics project with keypress functionality, drawing controls, and the ability to save the current project
 ![]()
 []()

 ## Term 2
 ### Calculator

-A functioning calculator that can perform the four basic operators, with some additional functions including squaring, a random number generator, the pi constant, and a double 0.
+An object oriented graphical calculator with four custom buttons and a GUI

 ![Running App](https://github.com/SpaceCheetah322/programmingportfolio/blob/main/images/Calc.png?raw=true)